isc-projects/isc-dnssec-guide/doc/validation.rst

 configured keys, or trust anchors, in :ref:`trust_anchors`.

-With DNSSEC, every response includes not just the answer, but a digital signature (RRSIG) as well.
-This is so the validating resolver can verify the answer received, and that's what we will look at in the next section, :ref:`how_are_answers_verified`.
+With DNSSEC, every response includes not just the answer, but a digital signature (RRSIG) as well, so the validating resolver can verify the answer received.
+That is what we look at in the next section, :ref:`how_are_answers_verified`.

 .. _how_are_answers_verified: